Chris Walker (motorcyclist): British Superbike Championship 2009–2013

-For 2009 he was optimistic of a top British Superbike Championship ride, as all the established good riders are gone.
+For 2009, Walker was optimistic of a top British Superbike Championship ride, as all the established good riders are gone.
 He ultimately joined the Henderson Yamaha team, but struggled for much of the year.
 He was competitive in race 1 at Mallory Park until chaos and controversy struck.
 He was running second when Josh Brookes lost control of his bike and catapulted race leader Simon Andrews, dropping oil from Brookes' Honda.
 Walker was one of five other riders who either crashed or downed their bikes to avoid crashing.
 The red flag was shown, but these seven riders were excluded from the results, due to an unexpected application of the rules.
 Brookes received a two-race ban for his mistake.